Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Discussion

 \section{Discussion}

-Our research focuses on wide-temperature-range and real-time rPUF implementation based on SOT-MRAM chips, achieving pivotal progress in hardware security.
-The proposed scheme changes the original monotonically increasing relationship between the switching probability and the electrical excitation, thus increasing the operation window of the reconfiguration.
-The temperature compensation effect unique to the hybrid SOT-MRAM chips provides a prerequisite for real-time reconfiguration over --40 °C$\sim$125 °C. When the temperature increases, the increasing resistance in the write path has a complementary effect to the decrease of the SOT-MTJ critical write current, resulting in a smaller offset of the critical write voltage compared to that of the critical write current.
-Our proposal exhibits improved PUF metrics by synthetic assessment, highlighting its potential for reliable hardware security applications.
-The comprehensive understanding of C2C and D2D variability is deeply investigated, proving the randomness (uniformity, ACF test, and NIST test) and reconfigurability (Inter-reconfig.
-HD) induced by the dynamic entropy source within the chip, as well as uniqueness (Inter-die HD) induced by Inter-die process variations.
-Specifically, based on C2C and D2D variability, the combination of dual-pulse strategy and post-processing leads to robustness against machine learning attacks and excellent reconfigurability; meanwhile, the high-level endurance of SOT-MRAM supports the high-order reconfiguration counts.
-The read reliability is enhanced by a differential read circuit and SWB operation, showing approximately infinite Inter/Intra-HD ratio and ultra-low BER.
-As a forward-looking solution, our PUF design scales to reconfigurability in both the spatial domain (scalable from 1b to 128kb) and the temporal domain (on-demand refresh of CRPs), providing a flexible security solution for dynamic operating environments.
-Our proposed design mitigates temperature-induced write-reconfiguration issues while providing a cost-effective solution for hardware security, thus paving the way for rPUF design and IoT security applications.
+We developed an rPUF for CMOS-integrated SOT-MRAM chips that can operate over a wide temperature range and reconfigure in real-time, which is a pivotal advance for hardware-based security primitives.
+The proposed dual-pulse reconfiguration strategy modifies the monotonically increasing relationship between the switching probability and electrical excitation of the conventional single-pulse strategy to increase the size of the operating window.
+The CMOS-integrated SOT-MRAM chip offers a unique temperature compensation effect that facilitates real-time reconfiguration from --40°C to 125°C. With increasing temperature, the increased write path resistance counteracts the decreased critical write current of the MTJ, which results in a smaller offset of the critical write voltage compared to that of the critical write current.
+The proposed design demonstrated notable improvements in various performance metrics, which highlights its potential application to improving the reliability of hardware-based security.
+The C2C and D2D variability was comprehensively investigated, and the results showed that combining the dual-pulse reconfiguration strategy with XOR postprocessing resulted in robustness against machine learning attacks and excellent reconfigurability.
+Meanwhile, the high-level endurance of the SOT-MRAM chip supports high-order reconfiguration counts.
+The read reliability is enhanced by a differential read circuit and SWB, which results in an approximately infinite inter/intra-HD ratio and ultralow BER.
+As a forward-looking solution, our rPUF provides scalable reconfigurability in both the spatial domain (from 1 b to 128 kb) and the temporal domain (on-demand refresh of CRPs) and thus provides a flexible security solution for dynamic operating environments.
+The design mitigates temperature-induced write reconfiguration issues while providing a cost-effective solution for hardware-based security and thus paves the way for implementation in IoT applications.